PaperBoardOfficial/Fruit/README.md

 # Fruit

-A productivity application built with Expo and React Native that combines Pomodoro timer, habit tracking, and spaced repetition learning tools.
+A productivity application built with Expo and React Native that combines pomodoro timer, habit tracking, and spaced repetition learning tools.

 ## Features

 - ⏱️ **Pomodoro Timer**: Focus with customizable work and break sessions
 - ✅ **Habit Tracker**: Build consistency with daily habit tracking
 - 🔄 **Spaced Repetition**: Optimize learning with scheduled review reminders
+- 📊 **Statistics**: Visualize your productivity with detailed charts and graphs

 ## Getting Started